-Staff had completed sepsis awareness training.
+Staff had an awareness of the risks associated with Sepsis.
 Sepsis prompts for staff and patient information posters were displayed throughout the practice.
-This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care
+This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.